aldrinrenzcruz/bitbearner/README.md

 Note that only the first and main `export async function main(ns)` will be handled in the conversion.

 TODO:
-- Add a text that shows whether the script in the textarea is `.script` or `.js` and probably do something about it
-- Add a syntax-highlighter
+- Add a syntax highlighter

 If you have found bugs/ have suggestions or ideas, please feel free to let me know about it or by opening a [Github issue](https://github.com/ixwrites/bitbearner/issues).